2017 Trip Log

 Carnage report – LC 1 tire and 2.5 lug nuts.
 Righty tighty, lefty loosy!

-10/2/17 – Day 10 – Tortugas to An Ignacio.
+10/2/17 – Day 10 – Tortugas to San Ignacio.
 Morning started out with a show of Ty on the bluff sitting around while a coyote walked up to check him out.
 Brandon and Sam went to town for some trail repairs.
-Then Randy’s eggs and Juan’s camp cakes for breakfast, always a favorite.
+Then Randy’s eggs, Aussi Juan cooked up 5 pds of bacon and Juan’s camp cakes for breakfast, always a favorite.
 Easy ride to San Ignacio today…pool time and libations.
-Then dinner and more libations….I see a pattern developing…
+Then dinner and more libations….I see a pattern developing….

 10/5/17 – Estro Beach to cross boarder and trails home.
 Border crossing was busy, even with the “fast passes”.
 Looked like trying to get a parking spot at a Raider’s game.